Child Protection and Safeguarding

 There are several links available to support parents by clicking on the Kids Zone and looking at the many weblinks available.

-School also hosts parental awareness evenings on e-safety and the latest information can be downloaded by clicking HERE.
-Further help and advice is also available by clicking on the Community tab then click on Need Help at Home?
+School also hosts parental awareness evenings on e-safety and the latest information can be downloaded by accessing ThinkUKnow

 School also has robust and clear policies and procedures on all aspects from child protection to code of conduct for staff and whistle blowing.
-Relevant policies that parents might like to read can be found and downloaded by clicking on the Policies and Forms menu in the pane on the left hand side of this page.
+Relevant policies that parents might like to read can be found and downloaded by clicking on the Policies section of the website

 If you have a concern regarding the welfare of a child then this can be reported to Mrs Walsh or alternatively contact Cheshire East Consultation Service on 0300 123 5012 or 0300 123 5022 for their out of hours service.